How to Set Up Feed to Post's Custom Field Mapping

-The namespace URL like https://www.youtube.com/xml/schemas/2015 does not need to resolve into anything in particular.
+The namespace URL like https://www.youtube.com/xml/schemas/2015 does not need to resolve into any particular page.
 This is why it will result in a 404 page when you open this in a browser window.
-This URL is just an identifier that's unique to the namespace.
+This URL is just an identifier that is unique to the namespace.

-Now that we're familiar with namespaces and have detected or identified which namespaces are used by the RSS feed, we can open another browser tab and navigate to RSS Aggregator > Settings > Feed to Post.
+Now that we are familiar with namespaces and have detected or identified which namespaces are used by the RSS feed, we can open another browser tab and navigate to RSS Aggregator > Settings > Feed to Post.

 There, scroll down to the Custom Namespaces section and set it up like the screenshot below: